AeschylusOfEleusis/AeschylusOfEleusis.github.io/_posts/2025-06-02-QuantumComputing.md

 # Notes on Quantum Computing (Draft)

 ## Abstract
-A brief survey of the foundations of quantum computing is provided.
+A brief survey of quantum computing fundamentals is provided.
+Following an overview, a section on the mathematical foundations in quantum information theory, theory of quantum computation,  and quantum computational complexity is provided with a section on engineering quantum architectures.
 Several domains of application are considered: 1.
 Quantum physics (*viz* many-body problems / quantum fields), 2.
 Machine learning, and 3.
 Quantitative finance.

-### 1: Overview
+### 1. Overview

 | ID | Source | Notes |
 |---|---|---|